sumau/marimo-tutorial/README.md

 uv run main.py
 ```

-5. Comment out the comment block at the top of the python script and rerun it.
+5. Remove the comment block at the top of the python script and rerun it.
 It should fail.
 Revert your changes.

 6. Create a uv venv, install marimo and activate it: